thedivergentai/ByteFix-Website/README.md

 *   `gatsby-config.js`: Gatsby configuration file, including plugins and site metadata.
 *   `src/`: Contains the source code for the website.
     *   `components/`: Reusable React components.
-        *   `Header.js`: The website's header component, including navigation links and a placeholder logo.
-        *   `HeroSection.js`: The hero section of the landing page.
-        *   `ServicesSection.js`: The services section of the landing page.
-        *   `WhyChooseUsSection.js`: The "Why Choose Us?" section of the landing page.
-        *   `TestimonialsSection.js`: The testimonials section of the landing page.
-        *   `RepairRequestFormSection.js`: The repair request form section of the landing page.
-        *   `FooterSection.js`: The footer section of the landing page.
     *   `pages/`: React components that represent different pages of the website.
         *   `index.js`: The landing page for the website, implementing the ByteFix brand.
     *   `styles/`: CSS files for styling the website.